 You can access instructions on how to perform this test manually.
-It is needed to check whether there are any connection issues.
+It is necessary to check if there are any connection issues.

 Guidance & Best Practices Panel

-Here you can find useful information on how to improve your sender reputation, a list of frequently asked questions, and AOL Technical and Policy requirements.
+Here you can find useful information about improving your sender reputation, a list of frequently asked questions, and AOL Technical and Policy requirements.

 The following data is available:

-- Spam rate, where you can see the number of emails marked as spam.
+- Spam rate, here you can see the number of emails marked as spam.
 Only messages authenticated with a DKIM key are counted.